erciitb/frosty-winter-2023/Episode 1 - The Blind Bot.md

 )

 Then run ```colcon build``` in the workspace.

+You can visit the [mrs_hudson repo](https://github.com/erciitb/mrs_hudson.git) on the ERC GitHub page.

 Henceforth, the **mrs_hudson** may be referred to as **bot** simply, unless specified.